 Biopower is the production of electricity or heat from biomass resources.
 With 10 gigawatts of installed capacity, biopower technologies are proven options in the United States today.

 Most electricity generated from biomass is produced by direct combustion using conventional boilers.
 These boilers primarily burn waste wood products from the agriculture and wood-processing industries.
-When burned, the wood produces steam, which spins a turbine.
+When burned, heat from the wood produces steam, which spins a turbine.
 The spinning turbine then activates a generator that produces electricity.

-Anaerobic digestion, or methane recovery, is a common technology used to convert organic waste to electricity or heat.
 In anaerobic digestion, organic matter is decomposed by bacteria in the absence of oxygen to produce methane and other byproducts that form a renewable natural gas.

 Learn more about anaerobic digestion.